dgsasha/qualia-gtk-theme/README.md

 ```

 ### Warning!
 The themes won't automatically update if you change the light/dark theme preference in GNOME.
-You will either have to use `./install.sh --reconfigure` to switch between the light/dark themes, or if you set the theme to `auto` during configuration, just run `install.sh` and it will update the theme using the light/dark preference in GNOME.
+You will either have to use `./install.sh --reconfigure` to switch between the light/dark themes, or if you set the theme to `auto` during configuration, just run `install.sh` and it will update the themes using the current light/dark preference in GNOME.

 ## Updating
 The install script will handle updating the themes.

 Your previous configuration will be used again unless you use the `--reconfigure` option.

+Only the themes that have changes will be updated, if you want to reinstall all of the themes, use the `--force` option.
 ```
 git pull
 ```